 OfferParts in case of interactions

-between an allocator and a fare provider.
-The key difference here
+between an distributor and a fare provider.
+The key difference here is that

-is that where offer parts are products defined by the provider and fulfilled by
+where offer parts are products defined by the provider and fulfilled by it as

-it as well, the fares do not constitute a distributable product.
-It is up to
+well, the fares do not constitute a distributable product.
+It is up to the

-the allocator to build the distributable product (that he could then distribute
+distributor to build the distributable product (that he could then sell as an

-as an offer part via an OSDM API), based on one single fare or by combining
+offer part to a retailer), based on one single fare or by combining fares coming

-fares coming from different providers.
-In consequence, the fulfillment of the
+from different providers.
+In consequence, the fulfillment of the resulting

-resulting product is the responsibility of the allocator as well.
+product is the responsibility of the distributor as well.

-For distribution systems also able and allowed to act as allocators, encapsulating both fares and offer product in offers allows to have a similar flow of interactions regardless of the type of provider.
+Distribution systems which also act as retailers might encapsulating both fares and offer parts in offers allowing to have a similar flow of interactions regardless of the type of provider.

-Fares provide all information needed to be combined by an allocator and to allow an allocator to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
+Fares provide all information needed to be combined by an distributor and to allow an distributor to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
 This especially includes the temporal and regional validity for travel.
 The rules on how to combine the fares (combination constraints) must also be included in the fare.

 Regional Validity Route model